bhupencoD3/agentic-ai-lab/README.md

 * **Wikipedia** for encyclopedic knowledge.
 * **Tavily** for up-to-date web search.

 The notebook shows how to bind tools to an LLM (`ChatGroq`) and incorporate them into a **LangGraph pipeline**.
-Tool invocation is handled dynamically based on user queries, with examples ranging from AI research retrieval to current news and biographical queries.
-This represents a concrete step toward **tool-augmented agents**.
+Tool invocation is handled dynamically based on user queries.
+Represents a concrete step toward **tool-augmented agents**.

 ---